Vindexus/HeresyWorld/classes/warrior.md

 ### Hold the Line
 When you **don't fall back despite imminent danger** you and your allies gain +1 armor as long as you don't retreat.

-### Imperial Infantryman's Uplifting Primer
-You gain +1 to Spout Lore rolls about war.

 ### Battle Senses
 You gain +1 to Discern Realities while in combat.